2010 Bay Bulls Standoff: Aftermath

 The Leo Crockwell escape from his Bay Bulls home made national headlines, and had a comedic effect in local lore, as various individuals took it upon themselves to create memes, and write songs and limericks about the escape, some even likened Crockwell to the infamous D. B. Cooper.
 David Schwartz, a Toronto based journalist with the Canadian Broadcasting Corporation (CBC) compared the Crockwell escape to the top ten prison escapes in Canada.

 Bay Bulls residents had varying points of view with how the standoff unfolded.
 Chris Ryan, a neighbour of Crockwell, who went on to pen a book about the ordeal, said that police overreacted to Crockwell from the start.
 While another Bay Bulls resident described soothing her daughter during the standoff, due to the heavy police presence in the town.
 The woman stated, that she told her young daughter not to worry, because the police would catch him, but had to recant after Crockwell had escaped.

 The Crockwell ordeal embarrassed the national police force, and the week long affair cost the Mounties close to half a million dollars.

-Halifax RCMP conducted a review of the handling of the Bay Bulls Standoff, and blamed poor communication, false assumptions and misunderstood roles for the mishap.
+Halifax Regional Police conducted a review of the handling of the Bay Bulls Standoff, and blamed poor communication, false assumptions and misunderstood roles for the mishap.
 The report noted that spectators of the standoff, who were set up behind staked out RCMP officers shouted, "Go Leo!"
 And, that RCMP officers heard breaking glass, yet, commanders at the scene held on to the steadfast belief that Crockwell was still in home.
 RCMP were initially hesitant to publicly release the report, citing security concerns, and an RCMP spokesperson said at the time, that the report was, "really quite boring."